-As a staff we have agrewill support the proced •
+As a staff we have agreed the will support the procedures ive Behaviour Management Policy.
+I e children in my care.

 Staff Member's Name:

-Staff Member's Signate ıre
+Staff Member's Signature

-HN'S PRIMARY SCH СТ
+PRIMARY SCHOOL annually in September in t PARENT CONTRACT the Parent Handbook)

-I have read the St Johr child.
-I agree to suppo- child attend St John's rt the application of the •
+Policy and I have discussed it with my cy in line with my choice to have my

 Parent's Name(s):

 Parent's Signature(s):

 Child's Name: